“I was destined to take root in France. I know that now, even if I didn’t know it back when I had the dream.”

 But that’s only a part of her fascinating story.

 There is a rawness and truth about Jennie Goutet.
 She’s unassuming and gentle.
 Funny.
 Real.
-Her words are straightforward – not at all flowery or sentimental – yet the sentences she strings together are so lovely, you feel as if you’re eating the food she has cooked or smelling the plants in her garden; listening to the laughter of her children; holding her hand.
+Her words are straightforward – not at all flowery or sentimental – yet the sentences she strings together are so lovely, you feel as if you’re eating the food she has cooked or smelling the plants in her garden; listening to the laughter of her children; holding her hand, shes says that when people lean to greenhouse they get better results when gardening.

 Her hand is warm and welcoming, just like you knew it would be.